benjbuch/octo_waffle/part_12-manipulating_tables.md

     ## 2     2     6    10 banana <dbl [2]>      5

 Another useful application is to calculate the row-wise sum, mean, median, standard deviation etc. even on a subselection of columns.
+Since we want to pass multiple columns as arguments, we need `purrr::pmap`.

 ``` r
 ex3 <- tribble(